+Other notes

-The department principally assisting in the administration of the Transfer of Land Act 1893 became, in January 2007, a statutory authority.
+1 The department principally assisting in the administration of the Transfer of Land Act 1893 became, in January 2007, a statutory authority.
 Certificates, plans and diagrams are now being held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
 100).